 Usually, the emotions a brand would wish to evoke to a website visitor are confidence, trust, consistency among others.
 The typefaces used being simple, clear and classical like serif, sans-serif and also, slab serif will communicate this clearly.

-Typography, along with color, is the one of the design element that could be used on the website to draw attention, and evoke emotions.
+Typography, along with colour, is one of the design element that could be used on the website to draw attention, and evoke emotions.

-An important point to remember contrast in the choice of colors and fonts is of importance in depicting the eye movement and also create a dynamic and engaging user experience on web pages.
+An important point to remember contrast in the choice of colours and fonts is of importance in depicting the eye movement and also create a dynamic and engaging user experience on web pages.